LivePersonInc/ConversationBuilder-Samples/bot-samples/shopify-bot-helpers/README.md

 # Shopify Bots on LivePerson

-This guide will provide some guidance and code to do the following:
+This guide will provide some instructions, bot template, and code to do the following:
 1. Display carousels of Shopify store items in a Web Messaging bot
 2. Allow users to browse items, store those items in a virtual 'cart', and then 'check out' via a custom link to the Shopify store checkout page going to those items